Get Started with Slack Apps

 You’ve learned what Slack Apps are.

-You’ve learned how users might encounter them in the wild: Interactive Webhooks, Slash Commands, Message Actions, and Bot Users.
+You’ve learned how users might encounter them in the wild: Incoming Webhooks, Slash Commands, Message Actions, and Bot Users.

 You’re doing great!
 In the next unit, you get to know the essential building block by which all these things operate: the Slack Message.
 Go forth, adventurer!